Kampus-Merdeka-Software-Engineering/km-feb24-balikpapan-13/README.md

 Welcome to the Superstore Dashboard!
 This project is designed to provide comprehensive data analytics for a superstore, offering insights into sales, profits, and other key metrics through interactive charts and visualizations.

 ## Features
-- **Interactive Charts**: Various types of charts (pie, bar, doughnut) to visualize data effectively.
+- **Interactive Charts**: Various types of charts (pie, bar, doughnut & etc.) to visualize data effectively.
 - **Responsive Design**: Ensures the dashboard looks good on all devices.
 - **Search**: To find the data of customer name and product name in superstore.json.